 I’m happy to say that by the grace of God we figured out a lot in those years and all three of us seem to have survived the experience.
 But wow.
 Talk about an emotional roller coaster that drained us spiritually, physically, emotionally and personally.
 I love my child, but I’m really thankful we’re on the other side of the intense baby/toddler who can’t fully communicate with words but has huge emotions and is sensitive to every little thing phase.
 Yowza.
 That was stress city, folks.

 So it’s probably obvious why I wrote that chapter and have continued to write about both topics throughout my website.

-Click here to see more details about The Big Book of Homeschool Ideas and order a copy!
+Click here to see more details about The Big Book of Homeschool Ideas and order a copy.
+(The Kindle version is only 99 cents!)